Sample average approximation with heavier tails II: localization in stochastic convex optimization and persistence results for the Lasso: Appendix

 Then, for all $t>0$,

 \end{theorem}

 The following result is a direct consequence of Theorem \ref{thm:panchenko} applied to the unitary class $\alg:=\{g\}$.
-It provides a sub-Gaussian tail for any random variable with finite $2$nd moment in terms its variance and empirical variance. \begin{lemma}[self-normalized sub-Gaussian tail] Suppose $\{\xi_j\}_{j=1}^N$ is i.i.d. sample of a distribution $\probn$ over $\Xi$ and denote by $\widehat\probn$ the correspondent empirical distribution.
+It provides a sub-Gaussian tail for any random variable with finite $2$nd moment in terms its variance and empirical variance. \begin{lemma}[Sub-Gaussian tail for self-normalized sums] Suppose $\{\xi_j\}_{j=1}^N$ is i.i.d. sample of a distribution $\probn$ over $\Xi$ and denote by $\widehat\probn$ the correspondent empirical distribution.
 Then for any measurable function $g:\Xi\rightarrow\re$ satisfying $\probn g(\cdot)^2<\infty$ and, for any $t>0$,

 \end{lemma}